UC Berkeley – UCSF Joint Medical Program: Curriculum

-The JMP curriculum is constructed around three distinct, interconnected branches of learning and each of which is built around themes of antiracism and change making.
-JMP students engage in deep scholarly exploration and inquiry through their Master's in Health and Medical Sciences.
+The JMP curriculum is constructed around three interconnected branches of learning and each of which is built around themes of health equity and change making.
+JMP students engage in scholarly exploration and inquiry through their Master's in Health and Medical Sciences.
 At the same time, students learn Foundational Medical Sciences through their active, learner-led, small group Problem Based Learning (PBL) curriculum, and the skills of doctoring through the Clinical Skills curriculum which includes classroom learning and placements in Bay Area clinics.
 Additionally, the PRIME-US program is a joint opportunity with UCSF providing additional learning opportunities to work with urban underserved communities.
-And finally, the abundant opportunities available at UC Berkeley provide JMP students to learn preclinical medicine grounded in antiracism and social justice.
+And finally, the abundant opportunities available at UC Berkeley provide JMP students to learn preclinical medicine grounded in community health and health equity.

 The last two and a half years are spent doing clinical clerkships at UCSF with 3rd and 4th year students from the traditional program.
 This time is the equivalent of parts 2 and 3 of UCSF's Bridges curriculum.

 Masters in Science Curriculum

-The master's in science (MS) curriculum supports the JMP's vision to develop antiracist physicians and public health changemakers by adding a framework of collaborative practice, systems thinking and critical inquiry to the traditional medical education.
+The master's in science (MS) curriculum supports the JMP's vision to develop health equity focused physicians and public health changemakers by adding a framework of collaborative practice, systems thinking and critical inquiry to the traditional medical education.
 This framework affords students the intellectual, practical, and humanistic skills to promote and lead change processes aimed at improving the health and wellbeing of individuals and communities.
 The master's curriculum, like the overall JMP approach, involves experiences that lead to transformation by centering inquiry, questioning dominant ideologies, and supporting the learner in the creation of new habits of mind and new points of view that result from deep reflection and emotional involvement.